-- parents are concerned about BHRS providers simply falling out of business due to this loss in their income, and that
+- parents are concerned about BHRS providers simply falling out of business due to this loss in their income

-- parents will appeal to state legislators and to the CMS (which has to approve the State Plan Amendment authorizing the co-payment scheme) to require an increase in BHRS payments of just 15% (which should make up the difference between the pre co-pay and post co-pay revenue), and that
+- parents will appeal to state legislators and to the CMS (which has to approve the State Plan Amendment authorizing the co-payment scheme) to require an increase in BHRS payments of just 15% (which should make up the difference between the pre co-pay and post co-pay revenue)

-Of course, when you realize that the pay rate for services comparable to BHRS in New Jersey is 33% higher than in PA, an excellent case could be made that, after more than 20 years, a “cost of living” increase is unquestionably warranted for BHRS — especially if the BHRS provider has a spotless 20 year track record of success like the Network for Behavior Change has.
-That argument was made vigorously in testimony during the Federal court “Kirk T” hearing 10+ years ago, but the people who argued that case settled without making any change to the payment rates, unfortunately.
+Of course, when you realize that the pay rate for services comparable to BHRS in New Jersey is thirty-three percent higher than in Pennsylvania an excellent case could be made that, after more than twenty years, a “cost of living” increase is unquestionably warranted for BHRS.
+Especially if the BHRS provider has a spotless twenty year track record of success like the Network for Behavior Change has.
+That argument was made vigorously in testimony during the Federal court “Kirk T” hearing over ten years ago, but unfortunately the people who argued that case settled without making any change to the payment rates.